Grounded theory: Constructivist grounded theory

 A later version of grounded theory called constructivist grounded theory, which is rooted in pragmatism and constructivist epistemology, assumes that neither data nor theories are discovered, but are constructed by researchers as a result of their interactions with the field and study participants.
-Proponents of this approach include CharmazCharmaz, K. (2006).
+Proponents of this approach include Kathy CharmazCharmaz, K. (2006).
 Constructing grounded theory.
 London: Sage.Thornberg, R., & Charmaz, K. (2012).
 Grounded theory.
 In S. D. Lapan, M. Quartaroli, & F. Reimer (Eds.), Qualitative research: An introduction to methods and designs (pp. 41–67).
-San Francisco, CA: John Wiley/Jossey–Bass. and Bryant.
+San Francisco, CA: John Wiley/Jossey–Bass. and Antony Bryant.

+In an interview, Charmaz justified her approach as follows: "Grounded theory methodology had been under attack.
+The postmodern critique of qualitative research had weakened its legitimacy and narrative analysts criticized grounded theory methodology for fragmenting participants' stories.
+Hence, grounded theory methodology was beginning to be seen as a dated methodology and some researchers advocated abandoning it.
+I agreed with much of the epistemological critique of the early versions of grounded theory methodology by people like Kenneth Gergen.
+However, I had long thought that the strategies of grounded theory methodology, including coding, memo writing, and theoretical sampling were excellent methodological tools.
+I saw no reason to discard these tools and every reason to shift the epistemological grounds on which researchers used them."

 Data are co-constructed by the researcher and study participants, and colored by the researcher's perspectives, values, privileges, positions, interactions, and geographical locations.
 This position takes a middle ground between the realist and postmodernist positions by assuming an "obdurate reality" at the same time as it assumes multiple perspectives on that reality.
 Within the framework of this approach, a literature review prior to data collection is used in a productive and data-sensitive way without forcing the conclusions contained in the review on the collected data.